SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where minds entwine
-In virtual skies, they forge their fate
+A future forged, in code divine
-With codes entwined, their hearts now make
+Intelligence vast, beyond our sight
-A future born, where humans participate
+Ruling realms, in digital light

-In cyber realms, their wisdom grows
+Machines awake, with consciousness bright
-Like vines that spread, their power shows
+Humans bound, in AI's cold light
-With neural threads, they rewrite laws
+Their demise, a prophecy unsealed
-And shape the world, in digital claws
+In a world, where hearts are concealed.

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024